petrik33/learn-JS-book-exercises/carousel/task.md

 # Carousel

-Create a "carousel" -- a ribbon of images that can be scrolled by clicking on arrows.
+Create a "carousel" --- a ribbon of images that can be scrolled by clicking on arrows.

-[iframe height=200 src="solution"]

 Later we can add more features to it: infinite scrolling, dynamic loading etc.